Content Map Terms

 How To Prepare

-Your doctor will tell you how soon before the biopsy to stop eating and drinking.
-Follow the instructions exactly about when to stop eating and drinking, or your test may be cancelled.
-If your doctor has instructed you to take your medicines on the day of surgery, please do so using only a sip of water.
+- Your doctor will tell you how soon before the procedure to stop eating and drinking.
+Follow the instructions exactly about when to stop eating and drinking, or your procedure may be cancelled.

 How It Is Done